 The fact is, when you gaze toward any horizon, you’re looking through more air than when you gaze overhead.
 It’s this greater quantity of air that causes oddly shaped suns and moons.
 At zenith (straight up) the atmosphere will be at its thinnest.
-That’s why professional astronomers prefer to observe their objects of interest as high up on the sky as possible (and as their telescopes allow), to diminish the effects of any atmospheric distortion lower in the sky.
+That’s why professional astronomers prefer to observe their objects of interest as high up on the sky as possible (and as their telescopes allow).
+And that’s because it diminishes the effects of any atmospheric distortion lower in the sky.

 More atmosphere = more distortion

-Once you can accept there’s more air in the direction of a horizon, you can think about all the different ways refraction affects a sunrise, sunset, moonrise or moonset.
+So we know there’s more air in the direction of a horizon.
+Now consider all the different ways refraction affects a sunrise, sunset, moonrise or moonset.

-Plus … it’s not only the amount of atmosphere that plays a role.
-It’s also the pressure, the temperature and the humidity, all of which affect the air density and thereby also the amount that light rays will be bent, or refracted, along their path.
+But it’s not only the amount of atmosphere that plays a role.
+There’s also the pressure, the temperature and the humidity.
+They all affect the air density and thereby how much light rays will be bent, or refracted, along their path.

-Thus, temperatures varying with different layers of air can cause the light to spread to give a layered image of the object you’re looking at.
-In other words: the light is refracted more in some layers than in others.
+Thus, temperatures varying with different layers of air can spread the light so you see a layered image of the object you’re looking at.
+In other words, the light refracts more in some layers than in others.

 More distortion = oddly shaped suns and moons

-The bending of light rays in this manner is referred to as atmospheric refraction.
-Without any kind of disturbance, light would travel in an absolutely straight line, and give your eye a true image of what you see (as long as your eye isn’t also disturbing it, but that’s another story).
+The bending of light rays in this manner is known as atmospheric refraction.
+Without any kind of disturbance, light would travel in a straight line, and give your eye a true image of what you see.

-For objects with a small angular size like stars, atmospheric refraction causes them to twinkle more the closer to the horizon they are.
+For objects with a small angular size – like stars – atmospheric refraction causes them to twinkle more the closer they are to the horizon.

-And for an object with a fair amount of surface area like the moon and the sun, there is a change in the refractive effect along the height of it: the upper part travels through less atmosphere than the lower part, which makes the lower part more distorted.
+But what about an object with a fair amount of surface area like the moon and the sun?
+For them, there is a change in the refractive effect along the height of it.
+Thus, the upper part travels through less atmosphere than the lower part, which makes the lower part more distorted.

 What is a green flash?

 When atmospheric refraction is at its most extreme, you might see a mirage.
-It’s the exact same situation: the light is bent and distorts the image.
-But here it can be refracted so much that there’s a mirroring effect and you will see drawn out or multiple images, or displaced images – the moon may appear higher on the sky than it actually is.
+It’s the exact same situation, the light is bent and distorts the image.
+But here it can be refracted so much that there’s a mirroring effect and you will see drawn out or multiple images.
+Or it may show displaced images so the moon appears higher on the sky than it actually is.

 A well-known mirage for the sun is the sought-after green flash.